rogaha/www.docker.io/_pages/about/press.md

 {#   - http://thechangelog.com/docker-from-dotcloud-is-now-open-source-the-future-of-linux-containers/#}

-**If you find an interesting article is missing..
+**If you find an interesting article is missing.
 Please make a pull request to [this page](https://github.com/dotcloud/www.docker.io/blob/master/_pages/about/press.md)**

 {% endblock %}